 Organux is a virtual

-instrument designed for creating a wide range of antique, classic, vintage and modern
+instrument designed to create a wide range of antique, classic, vintage and

-organs covering a vast array of sounds.
-From a metal or wood pipe type,
+modern organs covering a vast array of sounds.
+From a metal or wooden pipe type,

-going

-through a free-reed, to an electronic, analogue electronic and digital organ
+going through the free-reed, to an electronic, analog electronic and digital

-Windows / Audio Unit, VST and VST3 for
+for Windows 64-bit, and as Audio Unit, VST and VST3 plug-ins for macOS, in

-• Quick selector to switch between 30 different preset sounds:
+• Quick selector for switching between 30 different preset sounds: